camlab-ethz/jaxFlowSim/README.md

 In order to run the code install the dependencies as described in the dependencies section below.
-To define your own network architecture please refer to the json structure section below for an example on how to define a network strucutre in  json file.
+To define your own network architecture please refer to the yml structure section below for an example on how to define a network strucutre in yml file.
 The repo is split into demos, parsing scripts, plotting scripts, a results folder, the source code, and test scripts.
 Check the READMEs in the corresponding directories for more on each of these.

 ## Dependencies